gravitydev/scoop/README.md

 Scoop
 =====

 Scoop is a query construction toolkit for scala.
 It is a very early experiment.
+You could say it is a strange mix between Squeryl and Anorm.
+The main motivation is to provide a concise and practical solution that doesn't necessarily take complete control away from the SQL strings used.

 Model Definition
 ----------------